The Benefit of Experience

 Methodology: Canvass identified 50 senior executives from a wide range of stakeholder groups across all levels of education in Australia: primary, secondary, tertiary and VET stakeholders, as well as other peak bodies, MPs and senior state & federal bureaucrats.
 Canvass conducted high-level discussions with these executives, covering numerous substantive and reputational issues about the impact of the digital shift on the education sector, the roles and relationships throughout the sector and the implications of these for Canvass’ client.

 Outcome: Elite stakeholders welcomed the chance to speak candidly and confidentially about their needs and the issues and opportunities facing the education sector in Australia as a result of the digital shift.
-The research findings were used by the peak industry body to inform and energise effective engagement at the public affairs level and to address reputational obstacles as a matter of priority.
+The research findings were used to inform and energise effective engagement at the public affairs level and urgently address reputational obstacles.

 An Evidence Base: A Private Health Insurer